Bertverbeek4PS/BC-Bench/README.md

 ### Environment Setup

-Create a `.env` file in the root directory with required credentials (needed for data collection and agent runs).
+Create a `.env` file in the root directory with required credentials and configuration.
 See [.env.sample](.env.sample) for the template.

 ## Dataset